-The only existing vehicle access to this unit is the Arctic Valley Road which is owned, controlled and maintained by the U.S. Army.
+The only existing vehicle access to this unit is the Arctic Valley Road which is owned, controlled and maintained by the military.
+The Anchorage Ski Club has a contract with the military for road maintenance and helps pay for snowplowing in the winter.
 Arctic Valley ski area, located at the end of this road, is operated by the Anchorage Ski Club, Inc. Downhill skiing is available at this site and it also serves as a year-round access point to the alpine terrain within the park.
 The unit receives moderate use by hikers and backpackers in the summer, berry pickers and hunters in the fall, and cross-country and downhill skiers in the winter.
 Access to and activities within the Ship Creek drainage will continue to be carefully controlled to protect its value as watershed lands.